-The ABCs never go out fashion.
+The ABCs never go out of fashion.
 But these days there's a different meaning.

-A means Adding Value.
+means Add Value.
 If you can't add value then you're gone.

 means Be Visible.
 Digital (and especially social) lets everyone compete.
 It's never been easier to stay front of mind with your customer.